hashemihossein/bookstore/README.md

 # Bookstore

 This project is a fully containerized bookstore application developed with a microservices architecture.
 It utilizes modern technologies like JWT for authentication, MongoDB as the database, RabbitMQ and HTTP for inter-service communication, and Memcached for caching.
-The system is orchestrated using Docker, with Traefik handling routing and load balancing.
+The system is containerized using Docker, with Traefik handling routing and load balancing.
 The API documentation is available via Swagger.

 ## Features